Charles Guthrie, Baron Guthrie of Craigiebank: Army career

 On 24 November 1987, Guthrie became Assistant Chief of the General Staff at the Ministry of Defence.
 On 2 October 1989 he was promoted to lieutenant general and appointed GOC 1st British Corps, and, having been appointed a Knight Commander of the Order of the Bath in the 1990 New Year Honours, he relinquished his command on 2 December 1991.

 Guthrie was appointed Commander of Northern Army Group and British Army of the Rhine on 7 January 1992 and, following promotion to (full) general on 14 February 1992, became ADC to the Queen on 13 July 1993.

 Guthrie then became Chief of the General Staff (CGS) on 15 March 1994, being advanced to a Knight Grand Cross of the Order of the Bath in the Queen's Birthday Honours 1994.
-As CGS, he was responsible for providing strategic military advice to the British Government on the deployment of troops for the Bosnian War, and also in 1996 updated the British military doctrine.
+As CGS, he was responsible for providing strategic military advice to the British Government on the deployment of troops for the Bosnian War, and in 1996 updated the British military doctrine.

 Guthrie went on to become Chief of the Defence Staff on 2 April 1997.
 In that position, he advised the British Government on the conduct of the Kosovo War.
 He also warned against a British invasion of Zimbabwe to undertake regime change against Robert Mugabe, saying "Hold hard, you'll make it worse."

 Guthrie retired from the British Army in 2001.